 Bring the family and join us to learn about weather and water with NOAA’s mascots!
 Play along during a fun, fast-paced game with the National Weather Service’s Owlie Skywarn and NOAA’s Office of National Marine Sanctuary’s Sanctuary Sam.
 Don’t forget to bring your cameras to get your picture taken with your favorite NOAA heroes after the game!

 11:30 a.m. - Hurricane Hunter!

-Learn from NOAA Hurricane Hunter pilot and NOAA Corps officer Commander Catherine Martin what it's like to fly into the eye of hurricane to gather data essential to forecasting and studying tropical cyclones.
+Learn from NOAA Hurricane Hunter pilot and NOAA Corps officer Commander Mark Sweeney what it’s like to fly into the eye of a hurricane to gather data essential to storm forecasting and research!

-Attend a simulated weather briefing in the NOAA National Weather Service Operations Center!
-Sign up for this special opportunity to learn first-hand what the National Weather Service does during high-impact events.
-(A limited number of tickets for this tour will be available on Feb.
-7 at the NOAA Open House registration desk on a first-come, first-served basis.
+Please note: A limited number of tickets for this activity will be available on site on a first-come, first-served basis.
 Ages 7 and up.
 Photo ID required for adults.
-No bags or backpacks permitted, with the exception of small purses and tote bags.
-Personal belongings subject to inspection.)
+No bags, backpacks or ice chests allowed, with the exception of small purses, and tote bags.
+Personal belongings subject to inspection.

 Directions and Parking

 For directions to the NOAA Open House and parking options, click here.